sukhoykin/crycha/README.md

 **Client**

-* Generate ECDH key pair `DHpriv` and `DHpub` with NIST P-521 curve for key exchange.
+* Generate ECDH key pair `DHpriv` and `DHpub` with Curve25519 curve for key exchange.
 * Generate ECDSA key pair `DSApriv` and `DSApub` with Curve25519 curve for data signature.
 * Initiate secured WebSocket connection (wss) to the server.
 * Send **identify command** with `email` address: